On this page

 Retirement calculators generally assume a set investment return for each investment option in the super fund (such as cash, balanced or high growth) and base their projections on these investment returns.

-Checking these pre-set returns and deciding whether they’re too optimistic is particularly important if you’re only a few years out from retirement.
+Checking these preset returns and deciding whether you think they’re too optimistic is particularly important if you’re only a few years out from retirement.
 If the outlook for investment markets is poor, using an investment return based on past performance or one too high for future conditions, will result in an overly optimistic projection.
 You may also risk running out of money towards the end of your retirement.

 4. Add the Age Pension

 A good retirement calculator should create a retirement income projection that includes any eligibility for the Age Pension.
 Although this is slowly changing, most people still haven’t saved enough in super to fully fund their retirement, so they’re likely to receive at least a small part Age Pension – particularly in their later retirement years.

 The best calculators include some potential income from the Age Pension in their projections.
 They often show a graphic representing the income mix likely to come from your super account, any earnings on assets outside super, and any potential income from the Age Pension.
 The ASIC Moneysmart retirement planner gives you the option of including or excluding Age Pension entitlements.

 5. Consider assets outside super

 Earnings on any investment assets you hold outside super could be an important component in your retirement income, but not all super calculators give you the option to include these earnings.